-THE SECTION 151 OFFICER'S RESPONSIBILITIES:
+THE CHIEF FINANCE (SECTION 151) OFFICER RESPONSIBILITIES:

-The Section 151 Officer is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Council Accounting in the United Kingdom (the Code).
+The Chief Finance (Section 151) Officer is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).

-In preparing the Statement of Accounts, the Section 151 Officer has:
+In preparing the Statement of Accounts, the Chief Finance (Section 151) Officer has:

-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - Complied with the Code of Practice.
+- Selected suitable accounting policies and then applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with the local authority Code.

-The Section 151 Officer has also:
+The Chief Finance (Section 151) Officer has also: